Plenary Session Keynotes and Panelists

-Associate Professor of Communication and African and African American Studies, Loyola University Maryland, Department of Communication
+Associate Professor of Communication and African and African American Studies, Department of Communication, Loyola University Maryland

 Recently selected to receive the 2019 Exceptional Merit in Media Award, Karsonya (Dr. Kaye) Wise Whitehead is an Associate Professor of Communication and African and African American Studies in the Department of Communication at Loyola University Maryland; the host of the award-winning radio show, Today With Dr. Kaye on WEAA 88.9 FM; and, an Opinion Editorial Columnist for the Baltimore Afro newspaper.
-She is the author of four books including RaceBrave: new and selected works and Notes from a Colored Girl: The Civil War Pocket Diaries of Emilie Frances Davis and can be reached by e-mail email@example.com, via twitter @kayewhitehead, or at her website www.kayewisewhitehead.com.
+She is the author of four books including RaceBrave: New and Selected Works and Notes from a Colored Girl: The Civil War Pocket Diaries of Emilie Frances Davis.
+Follow her via Twitter @kayewhitehead or at her website www.kayewisewhitehead.com.